-Yes, all dogs shed.
-But although big dogs that don’t shed at all are not strictly possible to find.
-Big dogs that don’t shed much are.
+Unfortunately for our housekeeping efforts, all dogs shed.
+But although big dogs that don’t shed at all don’t exist.
+Big dogs that don’t shed much do.

 Why Are Some People Allergic To Dogs?

-An allergic reaction is an abnormal response to something (normally a protein) which your immune system recognises as foreign and assumes is a threat (such as bacteria or a virus).
+An allergic reaction is an abnormal response to something (normally a protein) that your immune system recognizes as foreign and assumes is a threat (such as a bacteria or virus).

-The reaction is often mild and just causes sneezing and itchy eyes, but allergies can also result in asthma attacks, difficulty breathy and (rarely) death.
+The reaction is often mild and causes sneezing and itchy eyes, but allergies can also result in asthma attacks, difficulty breathing and (rarely) death.

-All dogs produce a certain amount of pet dander, but dogs which are known as hypo-allergenic breeds typically spread less dander and are thus less likely to make you allergic.
+All dogs produce a certain amount of pet dander, but dogs that are known as hypo-allergenic breeds typically spread less dander and are thus less likely to cause an allergic reaction.

-It’s important to note that there is no such thing as a truly hypo-allergenic dog breed, but some dogs are more suitable for allergy sufferers.
+It’s important to note that there is no such thing as a hypoallergenic dog breed, but some breeds are more suitable for allergy sufferers.